Guinevere: Abduction stories

 There are furthermore several other variants of this motif in medieval literature.
 In Ulrich's Lanzelet, Valerin, the King of the Tangled Pinewood, claims the right to marry her and attempts to carry her off to his castle in a struggle for power, possibly related to her connections to the fertility and sovereignty of Britain.
 Lancelot, acting as Guinevere's champion, defeats Valerian and saves her from the plot.
 However, Valerin later kidnaps Guinevere anyway and places her in a magical sleep inside his castle guarded by dragons; she is rescued by Arthur's party (including Lancelot) with the help of Malduc, wizard of the Misty Lake.
-In Heinrich's Diu Crône, Guinevere's captor is her own brother Gotegrim, intending to kill her for refusing to marry the fairy knight Gasozein, who falsely claims to be her lover and rightful husband (and who also appears as the young Guinevere's human lover named Gosangos in the Livre d'Artus), and her saviour there is Gawain.
+In Heinrich's Diu Crône, Guinevere's captor is her own brother Gotegrim, intending to kill her for refusing to marry the fairy knight Gasozein, who falsely claims to be her lover and rightful husband (and who also appears as the young Guinevere's human lover named Gosangos in the Livre d'Artus), and her saviour there is Gawain—as he is also in Hartmann von Aue's Iwein.
 In Durmart le Gallois, Guinevere is delivered from her abduction by the eponymous hero, having been abducted by Brun de Morois in a scenario reminiscent that of Valerin but more romantic on Brun's side (who is spared by Gawain and joins Arthur's knights).
 In the Livre d'Artus, she is briefly taken prisoner by King Urien during his rebellion against Arthur, and her rescuer is again Gawain.